chinenyeze/go-seeder/README.md

 # go-seeder
-A simple library for database seeding.
+A simple Golang library for database seeding.